Last update May 24, 2025

 Ceforanide

-Second-generation cephalosporins for injection or parenteral administration.
+Second-generation cephalosporin antibiotic for injection or parenteral administration.

 At latest update no published data on excretion into breast milk were found.